 Muleshoe’s Chamber of Commerce and Agriculture is focused on the objective of advancing the general welfare and prosperity of the entire Muleshoe area.
 It directs the energies of those who believe that a community worth living in, is a community worth improving.
 The Chamber plans for the future of the city through close partnerships with the City of Muleshoe and Muleshoe Economic Development Corporation.

-Fostering community growth, development, and business expansion through the promotion of economic, civic, social, and cultural programs.
+Fostering community and business retention through the promotion of economic, civic, social, and cultural programs.